tjhillard/tjhillard.com/src/posts/intro-to-css-transitions.md

   (<a href='https://codepen.io/tjhillard'>@tjhillard</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 Notice how the balls travels slighlty further than where you clicked and then corrects as if it actually has momemntum?
 Pretty cool, right?
-This is because even though the context of a cubic bezier curve is a 1x1 matrix, `p1` and `p2` values are not required to be within 0 and 1.
+This is because even though the context of a cubic bezier curve is 1x1, the `p1` and `p2` handle control point values are not restricted to be between 0 and 1, like our example where `p2y` is `1.33`.

-Feel free to open up the Codepen and play around with how different values behave.
-[This site](https://cubic-bezier.com) is also a helpful resource for learning.
+Feel free to open up the Codepen and play around with how different values behave. [cubic-bezier.com](https://cubic-bezier.com) is also a helpful resource.

 If you're interested having deeper knowledge on how bezier curves work beneath the surface, I highly recommend watching this awesome video by [@pnowelldesign](https://twitter.com/pnowelldesign).